 When riding your motorcycle at night, you should slow down and increase the distance between you and the vehicle in front of you so that you can get enough space for braking.
 You can also follow another vehicle and take advantage of the extra light.

 Aside from using the extra lighting, you should observe when a vehicle’s lights bounce up and down so that you can get an idea of where the potholes are.
 Rather than using the front brakes, consider using engine breaking or rear braking to prevent your headlights from dipping towards you and to maximize the view of the road ahead of you.

 Allow your eyes to adjust to low light level after leaving a bright spot and slow down when changing lanes to avoid exposing yourself to possible problems.

 Don’t Indulge In Risky Behavior

 You might find yourself getting teased by car drivers looking for a drag race, entertainment or just to show off to their friends.
 Remember that you are more vulnerable when riding on a motorcycle than when driving a car so engaging in risky behavior could be fatal to you.

-As much as you may take extra precautions to ensure that you don’t get into an accident, there’s always a slight chance that you might get involved in a motorcycle crash.
+As much as you may take extra precautions to ensure that you don’t get into an accident, there’s always a slight chance that you might get involved in a motorcycle accident.

-If you have been injured in a riding accident, seek medical attention first and contact a motorcycle accident attorney as soon as possible.
+If you have been injured in a riding accident in Fall River, MA, seek medical attention first and contact a motorcycle accident attorney as soon as possible.
 A motorcycle accident attorney can help you determine if you are entitled to compensation because of someone else’s carelessness or negligence.
 They can also help you get the compensation that you deserve.